 Astonishing Science.
 Spectacular museum.

-The Science Museum currently holds approximately 900 human remains.
-These come from many different countries and historical periods.
+The Science Museum currently holds approximately 900 human remains from many different countries and historical periods.
 They include skeletal material, mummies, artefacts incorporating remains and slides with human tissues.
-A full list of the remains held by the Science Museum can be found here: Human Remains List (pdf).

-The Museum is working to ensure that our policies and practices are in line with new legislation, and constitute best practice.
-Our full policy on the care of human remains within our collections can be found here: Human Remains Policy.
+We're working to ensure that our policies and practices are in line with new legislation, and constitute best practice.
+Our full policy on the care of human remains within our collections can be found here:

 The Museum is committed to the usefulness of exhibiting human remains and we currently have a number of remains on display within our galleries.
 We recognise that human remains have a unique status within museums, and we strive to ensure that they are cared for and displayed in a respectful and appropriate manner.
 We pay particular attention to the context in which remains are displayed.